Nathaniel Osgood - Professor

 Phone: (306) 966 6102

 Fax: (306) 966 4884 Email: osgood 'at' cs.usask.ca

 BS EECS (MIT), MS EECS (MIT), PhD CS (MIT)

-My research is focused on providing cross-linked system simulation, mobile data collection, and theory-informed machine learning/artificial intelligence tools to inform decision making in health.
+My research is focused on providing cross-linked system simulation, mobile data collection, and theory-informed machine learning/artificial intelligence tools, and Category Theory-informed metalinguistic abstraction to inform decision making in health.
 Such tools can, for example, aid public health decision makers in putting into place cost-effective preventive policies, design more effective screening or treatment strategies for an illness, help support epidemiological models that learn from incoming evidence and are kept perpetually up-to-date with the latest evidence so as to provide for more reliable policy planning.
 Such tools can further enable insight into the causes underlying changes in the number of cases of a disease reported, and react more quickly to an outbreak of infectious disease when it occurs.